essentialkaos/branca/README.md

 ### Benchmarks

-You can run benchmarks by yourself using `make bench` command.
+You can run benchmarks by yourself using `make benchmark` command.

 ```
 BrancaSuite.BenchmarkBase62Decoding            1000000     1046 ns/op      384 B/op      6 allocs/op